yeungadrian/MLOps/README.md

 ## Getting started
 This setup requires docker and docker compose.
 The easiest way to get started is to install [docker desktop](https://docs.docker.com/desktop/install/mac-install/).

 Create a .env file with the following keys.
-Values below are only placeholders.
+Values below are only placeholders and can be freely changed.
 ```
 POSTGRES_DATABASE=postgres
 POSTGRES_HOST=postgres